Notes on the Geography of Australia: Uluru/Ayers Rock

 The rock here looks as though it had melted and then congealed.

-A stream comes down the rock to another perennial pool, called Maggie Springs or Mutidjula.
+A stream comes down the rock to another perennial pool, this one called Maggie Springs or Mutidjula.
 Harney writes: "Mutidjula (Maggie Springs) is an important rock hole and is noted for its sacred lethal chants and its magic poison Arangulta which is said to destroy those who are foolish enough to sink deep wells around it.
 Above it, in a ravine that comes in from the eastward is the sacred Ngati (rock-hole) of Uluru reached by a very hazardous pathway that runs up the eastern cliff wall to the right of Mutidjula.
 This is Kapi Agalyu Wanambijarra (Sacred Water-python place).
 The sacred, but not secret, serpent of Uluru has its abode in this water of Uluru and should its Uluritidja people come to the Rock and find Mutidjula empty, they will stand in the dry pool and cry aloud Kuka...Kuka...Kuka (meat... meat...meat).
 This lures the serpent from its resting place, and as it moves, it disgorges water from within it, which flows down to the thirsty people below."
 (Harney, The Significance..., p.
 11).

 Here's the pool.
 Harney writes: "To the Uluritdja, the mountain symbolises their tribe and held the essence of life in the rock pool of Uluru (Maggie Springs), sacred to the 'all knowing and everlasting' serpent, Wanambi."